michaelnicholls/ux100/README.md

 # ux100

-Use ZABAPGITHUB_STANDALONE to import the contents
+Use ZABAPGITHUB_STANDALONE to import the contents from https://github.com/michaelnicholls/ux100.git

-You may need to follow https://docs.abapgit.org/guide-ssl-setup.html#:~:text=Downloading%20The%20Certificate%20File# to handle certificates
+You may need to follow https://docs.abapgit.org/guide-ssl-setup.html#:~:text=Downloading%20The%20Certificate%20File# to handle the SSL certificates

 In SEGW, open the project Z_DYNAMIC_TILE
 Under Service Maintenance, right click LOCAL_GW and select Maintain